 See also Vapriikki’s own videos about Ostia, Gateway to Rome, and Teatterikaupunki-exhibition and a video about Vuoden Luontokuvat 2019 -exhibition.
 Find out what else you can see and do in Vapriikki from their videos Introduction to Vapriikki and Visit Vapriikki.

 Finland’s only Police Museum in Tampere invites you to learn more about the Finnish police – click the link for a virtual tour.
-You can also find online exhibitions from their website, about the history of Finnish Police Uniforms and the police of independent Finland or see how their collection looks like.
+You can also find online exhibitions on their website, about the history of Finnish Police Uniforms and the police of independent Finland or see how their collection looks like.

 The exhibitions of the Tampere Urban Culture Unit can be viewed virtually on LiveKuutio.
 There you can watch the exhibitions around the clock and visit the pop-up gallery even in the middle of the night.